 I wish I owned this book.
-I have checked it out from the library many times but it is a collector’s item now and the $200 price tag is a bit too high for me.
+I have checked it out from the library many times, but it is a collector’s item now and the $200 price tag is a bit too high for me.
 It is, however, an exceptional book about trends in men’s fashion from 1790 to 1990 in the USA, France, and Britain.
-It helped me understand what the 1940s Zoot Suit fashion trend really looked like or about 1910s Jazz Age suits and 1960s mod fashion.
-The text is as much about the cultural context of these trends than it is about the fashion style.
+It helped me understand what the 1940s Zoot Suit fashion trend really looked like, and about 1910s Jazz Age suits and 1960s mod fashion.
+The text is as much about the cultural context of these trends as it is about the fashion style.
 Highly recommended.
-If you happen to see a good price on this book please let me know!
+If you happen to see a good price on this book, please let me know!

 Hatless Jack by

 The best book on men’s hat fashion I have read is Hatless Jack.
-It is a book so well written it will keep your eyes glued to every word until done.
+It is a book so well written, it will keep your eyes glued to every word until done.
 It is not a history book in chronological order about men’s hat styles.
-Instead it is a book about the rise and eventual fall of men wearing hats.
-It captures the reason and trends of certain hat styles ( Top Hat, Fedora, Bowler, Fedora) and interjects bits of cultural history.
-Excerpts from newspapers, commentary by presidents, advertisements, etc It is a VERY well rounded book about fashion through the eyes of our culture.
+Instead, it is a book about the rise and eventual fall of men wearing hats.
+It captures the reason and trends of certain hat styles (Top Hat, Fedora, Bowler) and interjects bits of cultural history such as excerpts from newspapers, commentary by presidents, advertisements, etc. It is a VERY well rounded book about fashion through the eyes of our culture.
 Highly recommended.
-You can read my history of men’s 1920s hats here where I pulled most of my information from Hatless Jack.
+You can read my history of men’s 1920s hats here, where I pulled most of my information from Hatless Jack.